What is a Head-On Collision?

 Wrong way driver.
 Another common scenario that leads to a head-on collision is when one vehicle drives the wrong way down a one way street.
 This can place vehicles traveling in opposite directions in the same lane of traffic, leading to a collision between.
 People unfamiliar with an area are more likely to make this error.
 So are drivers who are traveling during dark hours or in an unlit area.

-One way streets are labeled to prevent these types of mistakes.
+One-way streets are labeled to prevent these types of mistakes.
 They use white paint on the road surface to separate lanes, if there are multiple lanes.
-They do this without yellow paint to further inform motorists that two way traffic does not exist in the area.
+They do this without yellow paint to further inform motorists that two-way traffic does not exist in the area.
 Yet despite these safety efforts, head-on collisions still occur.

 Improper Passing.
 Rural areas often see head-on collisions as the result of improper passing on a highway.
 When traffic can pass by using the lane designed for opposing traffic, there is always a risk of a crash.

-An example is when one driver wants to pass a slow car in front of him on a two lane highway.
+An example is when one driver wants to pass a slow car in front of him on a two-lane highway.
 Where allowed, a driver can do this by passing in the lane used by opposing traffic.

 This should only be done when there is no traffic present and it is safe to do so.
-However if a driver passes where it is illegal or when oncoming traffic is not clear, he may cause a head-on collision.
+However, if a driver passes where it is illegal or when oncoming traffic is not clear, he may cause a head-on collision.

-What Are Common Injuries Caused By Head-On Collisions?
+What Are Common Injuries Caused by Head-On Collisions?

 A head-on collision attorney in Chicago will tell you that many different injuries can result in this kind of accident.
 But, due to the nature of the crash and the forces involved on the occupants, here are some common injuries in these collisions:

 - Cuts and lacerations.
 Cuts to the face, torso, and arms are common in crashes.
-This can result from a driver coming into contact a fixed object in the car.
+This can result from a driver coming into contact with a fixed object in the car.
 Also, windshields often shatter as a result of these accidents.
 Glass shards may spray inside the passenger compartment, which can result in lacerations to skin and even glass shards embedding inside a person.
 This can lead to significant and disfiguring scarring.